 ACEF is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code, except for any unrelated business income tax ("UBIT") that is assessed on pass-through income earned on passive investments for certain limited partnerships.
-During the years ended December 31, 2022 and 2021, ACEF paid \$21,914 and \$185 for UBIT tax on these passive investments.
+During the years ended December 31, 2023 and 2022, ACEF paid \$9,072 and \$21,914, respectively, for UBIT tax on these passive investments.
 There is no provision for federal income tax recorded in the statements of activities and changes in net assets.
-There are no uncertain tax positions at December 31, 2022 and 2021.
+There are no uncertain tax positions at December 31, 2023 and 2022.
 ACEF did not have any income tax related penalties or interest included in the financial statements presented.